IP Subnet Calculator — Complete IPv4 Networking Guide

 Step 2: Choose Subnet Mask or CIDR Prefix

 Enter either a standard subnet mask (like 255.255.255.0) or a CIDR notation (like /24).
-The calculator will instantly sync both fields.
-Use the quick presets for common networks like /24 (254 hosts) or /8 (16M+ hosts).
+The calculator instantly syncs both fields.
+Use the quick presets for common network sizes like /24 (254 hosts) or /8 (16M+ hosts) to save time.

 -